ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 InputJoy2YDeadZone = 0

 After starting the game, don't move the mouse, otherwise input will be switched to mouse automatically by default.
-Optionally, you can remove the mouse mapping in Supermodel.ini.
+Optionally, you can remove the mouse mapping from InputAnalogGunX/Y in the ini file.

 If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.